justintadlock/members/readme.md

 * **Denying** a capability means that the role's users are explicitly denied permission.
 * A role that is neither granted nor denied a capability simply doesn't have that capability.

-**Note:** If you were using a pre-1.0.0 version of Members, the concept of denied capabilities was not built in.
+**Note #1:** If you were using a pre-1.0.0 version of Members, the concept of denied capabilities was not built in.
 In those versions, you could only grant or remove a capability.

+**Note #2:** When assigning multiple roles to a single user that have a conflicting capability (e.g., granted `publish_posts` and denied `published_posts` cap), it's best to enable the denied capabilities override via the Members Settings screen.
+This will consistently make sure that denied capabilities always overrule granted capabilities.
+With this setting disabled, WordPress will decide based on the *last* role given to the user, which can mean for extremely inconsistent behavior depending on the roles a user has.

 ### Multiple user roles